-To practice as a diagnostic radiographer in NHSScotland, you must be registered with the Health and Care Professions Council (HCPC).
+To practice as a diagnostic radiographer in NHSScotland, you must be registered with the Health & Care Professions Council (HCPC).
 You will need to study an approved pre-registration programme, which can take 2 - 4 years full-time.

 In Scotland the following universities offer undergraduate programmes in diagnostic imaging or diagnostic radiography:

 The minimum academic entry requirements for these degree courses vary, but most universities in Scotland require SQA Higher BBBC grades, including English and two science subjects.
-A pass in SQA National 5 English and Maths grade A - C is also required, if these subjects are not achieved at SQA Higher grade.
+A pass in SQA National 5 English and Maths grade A - C is also required if these subjects are not achieved at SQA Higher grade.

 Students with an SQA HNC in a science-based subject may be allowed entry to year 1.

 You may wish to consider visiting a radiology / diagnostic imaging department at your local hospital before applying.
-This will give you valuable insight to what the job entails and support your personal statement in your application.
+This will give you valuable insight into what the job entails and support your personal statement in your application.

 To apply for a diagnostic imaging or diagnostic radiography programme you must use the UCAS application process.